PRINCIPAL INVESTIGATOR AND EXSITE LAB DIRECTOR

 Kelsey Meyer (M.S., 2016)

-Matt Caplan (Undergraduate Research Assistant: 2013) – Assistant Professor at Illinois State University
+Matt Caplan (Undergraduate Research Assistant: 2013) – Illinois State University

 Bryce H. Crane (REU Student: Summer 2012; Undergraduate Research Assistant: Summer 2013) – Leonardo S.p.A.